codemannnnnn/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach doesn't create a new array where .map does

 2. What is the difference between a function and a method?

+a function is the entire 'thing' that holds all values and can be called on by name where a method performs a specific task inside the function.

 3. What is closure?

+A closure is an enclosed function that references code outside of its scope.

 4. Describe the four rules of the 'this' keyword.

+  1.Implicit Binding - This is where you can have a function inside of an object and you when the function is invoked, you look to the left to see what object is getting invoked.
+  2.Explicit Binding - This is where you can use call, apply and bind and reference a function with the .this from the global scope.
+  3.New Binding - This is when you build a function, and can reference that function with a key work of new to replace that functions parameters.
+  4.Window Binding - This is when the function defaults to the window mode.

 5. Why do we need super() in an extended class?

+the super in the extended class brings forward all the methods that the parent has.

 ## Project Set up